mikebradford/mikebradford.github.io/_posts/2016-01-07-why-agile-early-adopters-probably-won-t-like-safe.markdown

 I also believe different models may be appropriate for different environments / cultures.

 For example
-- David Anderson mapped some different Agile/Lean models against Societal values (see slide 17 http://www.slideshare.net/agilemanager/social-engineering-with-in-for-kanban-55077013)
+- David Anderson mapped some different Agile/Lean models against Societal values, see slide 17 of [Social Engineering with Kanban[(http://www.slideshare.net/agilemanager/social-engineering-with-in-for-kanban-55077013)
-- or look at how the Cynefin model shows that while a process heavy approach (such as SAFe) is more appropriate to Complicated environments, whilst more experimental models, such as Lean Kanban, are a better fit for Complex environments. (https://hbr.org/2007/11/a-leaders-framework-for-decision-making)
+- or look at how the Cynefin model shows that while a process heavy approach (such as SAFe) is more appropriate to Complicated environments, whilst more experimental models, such as Lean Kanban, are a better fit for Complex environments.
+[HBR article on Cynefin](https://hbr.org/2007/11/a-leaders-framework-for-decision-making)

 I then started thinking about SAFe in the context of adoption curve, and that it seems to me expressly designed for Enterprise Adoption.